-Roaches can survive weeks and sometimes months without food, but they can’t live long without water.
-This is particularly true for the Dubia roach.
 Blaptica dubia is adapted for life in Central and South American rain forests where water is abundant and nutrition often scarce.
-Whether you’re setting up a Dubia roach colony for breeding or just keeping a few as feeders, you’ll need to figure out how to provide them with regular, reliable moisture.
+As such, they have mechanisms to deal with low nutrition environments, but they need regular water.
+Whether you’re breeding Dubia roaches or just keeping a few around as feeders, you’ll need to provide a reliable source of moisture.

 On the surface, this probably sounds pretty obvious.
 It makes sense that tropical insects need plenty of water, and in our experience it is true that lack of hydration has a particularly negative effect on B. Dubia.
 However, with Dubia roaches, hydration is not just for sustaining a colony or a few bugs.
 The health of roaches and other feeder insects also has a direct effect on the animals that eat them.